abernicchia-heroku/site-to-site-vpn-connections-to-microsoft-azure/README.md

 # Site to Site VPN between Microsoft Azure and Heroku
-This is the procedure I managed to use to create a Site-to-Site VPN between Azure and Heroku.
+This is the procedure I have managed to use to create a Site-to-Site VPN between Azure and Heroku.

 Heroku [Private Space VPN connections](private-space-vpn-connection) can be used with [Azure VPN](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal), Azure's managed VPN feature.
 This makes it easy to establish a secure site-to-site VPN connection between your Private Space and Azure infrastructure.